arnaucoma24/PhD_ACC/README.md

   - `Objectives.tex`
   - `Contributions.tex`
   - `Chapters.tex` (main chapters of the thesis, elaborating on key research topics):
-  - **Chapter 3.4 -- Comprehensive detection and characterization of human druggable pockets through novel binding site descriptors**: This chapter details the work published in *Nature Communications*.
-It is organized into the following sections, in order of appearance:
+  - **Chapter 3.4 -- Comprehensive detection and characterization of human druggable pockets through novel binding site descriptors**:
     - **Abstract**: Provides a concise summary of the PocketVec methodology.
     - **Introduction**: Sets the context and highlights the significance of the methodology.
     - **Method Development and Implementation**: Explores the specifics of developing and implementing PocketVec.